 While the average apartment manager salary varies heavily by location, the national average is $39,455.
 This number was determined by averaging apartment manager salary data from four leading job sites:

 - Indeed – $42,257

 These job sites are compiling data based on job posts and descriptions posted for apartment managers nationwide.
 While $39,455 is the average, it does not account for additional compensation.
 In many markets, additional compensation benefits can be worth $10,000 or more annually.

 Total Apartment Manager Compensation

-Salary data, in this case, does not tell the entire story.
-Rather than looking at base salaries, lets evaluate the ways apartment managers get compensated beyond salary.
+Salary data, in this case, do not tell the entire story.
+Rather than looking at base salaries, let’s evaluate the ways apartment managers get compensated beyond salary.